Join Our Staff

 Here is just a sampling of the roles you’ll practice this summer that will help you develop your 4 Cs:

 - Life-long learner – Our staff members embrace a growth mindset.
-They know that there’s always room to learn more and improve, and are prepared for any challenges that come their way.
+They know that there’s always room to learn more and improve, and they are prepared for any challenges that come their way.

 Kinneret Staff Positions